: 4 x 4, 5" tall

 6. I the Pro diffuser and can attest to the fact that they use very little oil! - Margie

-7. Heritage Pro is tops, hands down.
+7. Hopewell Pro is tops, hands down.
 I love that it has a timer, variable oil output and works by directly dispersing the oils instead of them being diluted in a mist or heated in some way.
 Easy to take when traveling, easy to move from room to room if need be, easy to clean.
 Worth every cent it cost, and then some! - Susie

-9. I am very happy with the Heritage Pro.
+9. I am very happy with the Hopewell Pro.
 I love that it has a timer, variable oil output and works by directly dispersing the oils instead of them being diluted in a mist or heated in some way.
 It's easy to take with us when we travel, easy to move from room to room and easy to clean.
 It's worth every cent it cost and then some! - Susie